Center For Glial-Neuronal Interactions

 - Alzheimer's disease

 - Multiple sclerosis

 - Parkinson's disease

 - Traumatic Brain Injury (concussions)

 Glial interactions with neurons also play critical roles in loss of function caused by spinal cord injury and traumatic brain injury.
 CGNI investigators are revealing routes and consequences of glial-neuronal interactions aimed at identifying risk factors as well as therapies for CNS disease and dysfunction.

-The Center for Glial-Neuronal Interactions hold regular meetings on the second Friday of each month from 3 to 5 p.m. in Room 1670 of the School of Medicine Education Building.
-For more information, please contact firstname.lastname@example.org.
+The Center for Glial-Neuronal Interactions hold regular CGNI meetings on the second Friday of each month from 3:00p.m. to 5:00p.m. at the Multidisciplinary Research Building, seminar room.
+For more information, please contact email@example.com.